-Employees must successfully complete their probationary period to be enrolled in benefits.
+Employees must be considered full-time employees and have successfully complete their probationary period to be enrolled in benefits.
 All full-time employees will be enrolled in life insurance and long-term disability at no charge to the employee.
-Additionally, after their successful completion of the 90-day probationary period, employees who are hired into full-time positions will be eligible to enroll in medical, vision, and dental insurance.
+Additionally, after their successful completion, employees who are hired into full-time positions will be eligible to enroll in medical, vision, and dental insurance.